MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/extended-security-updates.md

     When ready, select **Create** to generate the MAK.

-Extended Security Updates registration is now available for use with your computers.
-The MAK created should be applied to Windows Server 2008 and 2008 R2 computers that you wish to remain eligible for security updates.
+Extended security updates registration is now available for use with your computers.
+The key created should be applied to Windows Server 2008 and 2008 R2 computers that you wish to remain eligible for security updates.

-## Download and apply Extended Security Updates
+## Download and apply extended security updates

-Delivery, download and application of Extended Security Updates for Windows Server is no different than existing deployment processes.
-The updates provided through ESU are only for *Security*, and are released every Patch Tuesday.
+Delivery, download and application of extended security updates for Windows Server is no different than existing deployment processes.
+The updates provided through extended security updates are only for *Security*, and are released every Patch Tuesday.

 You can install the updates using whatever tools and processes already in place.
-The only difference is that the system must be registered using the MAK generated in the previous section for the updates to download and install.
+The only difference is that the system must be registered using the key generated in the previous section for the updates to download and install.

-For Azure VMs, the process of enabling the computer for ESUs is automatically completed for you.
+For Azure VMs, the process of enabling the computer for extended security updates is automatically completed for you.
 Updates should download and install without additional configuration.